blahcat/blahcat.github.io/content/2017-10-13-flareon-4-writeups.md

 ```

 Since the possible values are limited to 1 byte (8bit), and being lazy I wrote a
-GDB script to bruteforce all the values
+GDB script to brute-force all the values
 ```
 set $_i = 0
 define inc_pind